SMCallan/SMCallan/README.md

 ## About Me

-With a background in both **Computer Science (MSc)** and **Psychology (BSc)**, I approach technical challenges with a deep understanding of the human factor.
-My work centres on building secure, robust systems that are mindful of their real-world, human context.
+Starting with the academics **Computer Science (MSc)** and **Psychology (BSc)**, I approach technical challenges using a creative aproach, that blends a deep critical analysis of the problem, and breaking down complex details and systems, into smaller digestable components.
+I emphasise two distinct areas, software engineering and cyber security.
+From an engineering perspective, as well as a practical, knowledge and skills based approach.
+I build websites, applications, and perform security analyses and practice ethical hacking.
 ---

 ## Core Focus